 - Google Chrome

-- Internet Explorer 11 (for access to legacy university administrative applications.
+- Internet Explorer 11 (for access to legacy university administrative applications only.
 Please note that many applications, such as Canvas, do not support IE and that Microsoft is ending support for IE in August 2021.)

 Additional Browser Compatibility Information:

 Please note that browser compatibility issues can be introduced at any time by the companies who produce these browsers (Microsoft: Internet Explorer, Edge; Apple: Safari; Google: Chrome; Mozilla: Firefox).
 If you encounter problems with a particular browser when accessing a university application, please try an alternate browser.

 The fulfillment of a request may require two business days when the appropriate support team is available during standard university work hours.
 Depending on the type of request, the timeframe for fulfillment may vary or the request may be denied if it cannot be processed due to a technical, procedural, security-related or resource-related issue.